Bartlebys/Flexions/README.md

 # Flexions

 Flexions is a simple set of scripts (written in basic PHP) to perform code generation.
 Flexions intent to be an easy to use code generator.
 The simpliest way to understand how it works is to check our samples in the samples folder.

+Current version 2.0

 ## Flexions life cycle